Deadly heatwaves could affect 74% of the world’s population

 Deadly heatwaves for Africa, Asia and the Persian Gulf, jozuadouglas, Pixabay

 In China's highly populated heartland, home to 400 million people, in an area extending from Beijing to the north to Shanghai to the south, scientists forecast that by 2100, the region is likely to have experienced a number of "deadly heatwaves", all exceeding the lethal wet bulb temperature of 35 °C (95 °F).
+North China Plain threatened by deadly heatwaves due to climate change and irrigation — research article

 The South Asian nations of Pakistan, India and Bangladesh are already experiencing major heatwaves, which will only get worse.
 Researchers predict temperatures approaching the 35 °C (95 °F) threshold wet bulb temperature "by the end of the century over most of South Asia."
 By 2100, 4% of India's massive population will have experienced deadly temperatures.
+Deadly heat waves projected in the densely populated agricultural regions of South Asia — research article

 Heatwaves already deadly